zhengwu/bayes_shape_clustering/README.md

 # bayes_shape_clustering
-Clustering of shapes of curves (2D or 3D) using Bayesian method
+Matlab code for clustering of shapes of curves (2D or 3D) using Bayesian method

 See reference:
 "Bayesian clustering of shapes of curves" at http://www.sciencedirect.com/science/article/pii/S0378375815000798